-- Aerosolised or nebulised medication administration; - Diagnostic sputum induction. - d) Single use (disposable) equipment and supplies should be used.
-The use of a needlefree intravenous system to eliminate the risk of needlestick injuries should also be considered. - e) Communication with staff about potential infection risks is paramount.
-Staff must be informed about and understand the risks associated with a VHF patient, for example:

-The severity of VHF if infection is confirmed;
+- 'awake' includes 'conscious' sedation (excluding anaesthetised patients with secured airway) - the available evidence relating to respiratory tract suctioning is associated with ventilation.
+In line with a precautionary approach, open suctioning of the respiratory tract, regardless of association with ventilation, has been incorporated into the current AGP list.
+Only open suctioning beyond the oro-pharynx is currently considered an AGP.
+Oral or pharyngeal suctioning is not considered an AGP - Single use (disposable) equipment and supplies should be used.
+The use of a needlefree intravenous system to eliminate the risk of needlestick injuries should also be considered. - d) Communication with staff about potential infection risks is paramount.
+Staff must be informed about and understand the risks associated with a VHF patient, for example: The severity of VHF if infection is confirmed.